Organize My Leftovers – Please!

 To keep from buying and opening multiples in the future, add a wipe-off board to the fridge.
 When you run out of something, add it to the board.
 This starts your shopping list.

 Finally, keep your fridge organized by checking the contents each week before you put in the new groceries.
-In your closet, you can’t fling things in the door and expect at week’s end for it to be tidy.
+In your closet, you cannot fling things in the door and expect at week’s end for it to be tidy.
 Same with the fridge.
 Before adding your fresh groceries, make sure items are sorted in their places.
 Check the leftovers to see what needs to be pitched.
 Place items to be used first in the front.
 Place new produce, lunchmeat or cheese on the bottom of their drawers so that the items you already have in stock are on top and are used first.